 If you’re new to investing, I suggest starting with this article: 3 Best Investments in Malaysia (+ The Best Way to Invest Your Money).
 It tells you which investments to prioritise first and general guidelines before doing risky investments

-Any other halal investing options in Malaysia?
+Any other ways to invest halal in Malaysia?

 That should be most of the halal investing options available in Malaysia, for Muslims and our friends.
 At this point in my life, not ALL of my investments are halal, but most of them are.
 I’m a work in progress, as we all are.

-Please help me to improve this article – I’m no Islamic finance expert, just a passionate student.
+Are there any other ways to invest halal?
+Please help me to improve this halal investing article – I’m no Islamic finance expert, just a passionate student.
 I’m also someone who sins a lot and tries her best to make up for it by writing (hopefully helpful) articles like these.